 Read More: Visit the best wineries on the Mornington Peninsula

 Final thoughts on the Peninsula Hot springs

-On your next adventure down the Mornington Peninsula, visiting the hot springs is the best way to end the weekend and relax your mind and body, or choose to start your weekend in a relaxing way and then get to all the nitty and gritty’s afterwards.
+On your next adventure down the Mornington Peninsula, visiting this award winning day spa destination is the best way to end the weekend, whether you choose to start your weekend here or end it like this is up to you.

 We’d love to know what you think about the springs, go for a visit by clicking on the tour links above and drop a comment below and share it with the community!